tomduncalf/blog/content/posts/setting-up-typescript-and-react.md

 ## Atom

-Atom users will need to install the `atom-typescript` plugin, which is excellent, but it currently doesn't support some the features in Typescript 1.9, and seems to be [lacking an active project leader](https://github.com/TypeStrong/atom-typescript/pull/849).
+Atom users will need to install the `atom-typescript` plugin, which is excellent, but currently doesn't support some of the features in Typescript 1.9, and seems to be [lacking an active project leader](https://github.com/TypeStrong/atom-typescript/pull/849).

 ## Sublime